 As convenient as this simplification is, it’s ultimately misleading.
 The real aim of testing is more positive: to validate that a product meets its specifications, or, more broadly, to report on any findings that degrade customers’ experience.
 The role of an error in these higher business targets is more subtle.

-Here are five distinct types of error that you may encounter during testing, each of which needs to be managed with care.
+Here are five distinct types of error that you may encounter during testing.
+Each of them deserves thoughtful, nuanced, and specific management.

 1. “Real” errors

 When someone in a testing department speaks of an “error” or “bug” with no other qualification, most often the focus is on a specific divergence between requirements and observed behavior.
 If calls to a 911 call center that arrive within ten seconds of the hour are always sent to voicemail, that’s an error.
 If employees who reside in Canada and whose start date was in August are never included in company reports on vacation usage, that’s an error.

 But even this simple category is not clear-cut.
 If a specification calls for color names to be written out, is sometimes using “grey” and sometimes using “gray” an error?
 If a user interface would mishandle customer orders in excess of $1,000,000, but no customer has ever ordered more than $4,300, is that an error?

 The short answer: yes.
 Testing professionals generally should report all their findings in these categories, even the unrealistic ones.